-Post Revisions are a feature that was introduced to WordPress in version 2.6.
-Whenever a page or post is saved in WordPress, it automatically creates a revision and stores it in the WordPress database.
+The Post Revisions feature was introduced to WordPress in v.
+2.6.
+Whenever a post or a page is saved, it automatically creates a revision of that post and stores it in your WP database.

-WordPress overhauled the revision control system interface from WP v.
+Significant improvements were made to the WordPress content revision control system interface after v.
 3.6.

-The new WordPress revision system included a new option to the Page/Post Publish box called Revisions, which automatically calculates how many revisions you have made. and lets you bring up the ‘Compare Revisions’ page by clicking on the ‘Browse’ link …
+The new revision system also added a new option to the Publish box called Revisions, which automatically calculates how many revisions you have made to your post/page.
+Click ’Browse’ to easily view the ‘Compare Revisions’ feature panel …

-Note: This function is available for both Pages and Posts.
+Note: This function is available for WordPress Posts and Pages.

-A Revision Slider allows you to move through different saved revisions.
-The more revisions you have, the more revision markers will appear in the slider …
+A Revision Slider allows you to move through your revisions.
+The more revisions you have, the longer your slider will be …

 (The more revisions, the longer the slider)